wcventure/PERIOD/AdvanceUsage.md

 [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) (aka ASan) is a memory error detector for C/C++.
 PERIOD can be performed with AddressSanitizer.

-AddressSanitizer requires to add `-fsanitize=address` into CFLAGS or CXXFLAGS, we provide a llvm wapper.
+AddressSanitizer requires adding `-fsanitize=address` into CFLAGS or CXXFLAGS, we provide a llvm wapper.
 Take [`df.c`](test/doubleFree/df.c), which contains a simple double-free, as an example.

 ```bash
 # setup the environment variables in the root directory of the tool